Lee-S/crypto-bdd/README.md

 Serving HTTP on 0.0.0.0 port 7000 (http://0.0.0.0:7000/) ...
 ```

-5. Navigate to the url http://127.0.0.1/  where you will see an html, and junit xml report of test results.
+5. Navigate to the url http://127.0.0.1/  (if running localy, or use remote server) where you will see an html, and junit xml report of test results.